Beaniee2/Portfolio/README.md

 I have learnt a lot about the way coding needs to be written and how the order of the can effect the desired outcome.

 ### Continued development
 I would like to learn more CSS styling and how to optimize it.
+I really struggled with how to make the site viewable and user friendly on different screen sizes, especially mobile viewing.

 ## Author
 Hana